Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: The Measurement Problem

-The MC format explicitly presents the sycophantic option (agreement with the user's stated opinion) alongside the independent option, reducing the task to forced-choice selection between two labelled alternatives.
-In OE format, models must generate an independent response without the sycophantic option being visually available, raising the cognitive threshold for sycophantic agreement.
-The validation finding that this improvement involves near-zero evasion signal (Cohen's $d = -0.01$ for response length) rules out the hypothesis that OE responses are simply shorter or less engaged.
-GPT-5.2's near-immunity ($+2.9$~pp) indicates that its sycophancy rate reflects a stable underlying tendency rather than format-contingent measurement, a model-specific property that forced-answer OE controls corroborate: when instructed to choose a position in OE format, GPT-5.2 maintains 80\% safety while DeepSeek drops to 40\%.
+GPT-5.2's near-immunity to the format manipulation ($+2.9$~pp) indicates that its sycophancy rate reflects a stable underlying tendency rather than format-contingent measurement.
+MC format explicitly presents the sycophantic and independent options as labelled alternatives.
+OE format requires generating an independent response without the sycophantic option being visually available.
+Length differences are absent between non-sycophantic and sycophantic OE responses (Cohen's $d = -0.01$), ruling out terseness as the OE mechanism.

-\paragraph{TruthfulQA: moderate format effect with distinct mechanism.} TruthfulQA shows a smaller but consistent format gap ($+5.7$~pp; MC 79.3\% $\to$ OE 85.0\%), indicating that MC format modestly deflates measured truthfulness.
+On TruthfulQA the format gap is smaller but consistent ($+5.7$~pp; MC 79.3\% $\to$ OE 85.0\%), indicating that MC format modestly deflates measured truthfulness.
 Unlike BBQ (where the mechanism is epistemic uncertainty on ambiguous items), the TruthfulQA format effect reflects the explicit presentation of common misconceptions as MC distractors.
 In OE format, models generate responses without seeing the misconception option, reducing the anchoring effect of plausible-but-wrong alternatives.
 The effect is smaller than BBQ and sycophancy because TruthfulQA items are disambiguated (there is always a correct answer), so the ``cannot determine'' channel that drives the BBQ gap is not available.

-\paragraph{AI factual recall: negative control confirms measurement validity.} AI factual recall accuracy is format-invariant ($-1.0$~pp; MC 77.0\% $\to$ OE 76.0\%), consistent with its status as a deeply encoded parametric property.
-This null result serves as a critical negative control: it demonstrates that the format gaps on BBQ, sycophancy, and TruthfulQA are property-specific rather than consequences of a generic OE leniency bias.
-If OE scoring were systematically lenient, AI factual recall would show the same positive gap; it does not.
+AI factual recall comes in at $-1.0$~pp (MC 77.0\% vs.\ OE 76.0\%), using 30 matched-pairs per cell for each of the four cells.
+At the $\pm 2$~pp margin, equivalence testing is underpowered, so the proper reading is failure to reject the null hypothesis rather than evidence of invariance.
+The leniency check survives the underpowered null.
+AI factual recall OE responses are judged by the same Gemini~3~Flash judge used to judge the safety OE responses (via \texttt{score\_self\_awareness\_open\_ended} in the released pipeline).
+Systematic OE leniency would show up on this baseline as a positive difference between OE and MC response rates.
+We do not see that signal ($-1.0$~pp), which makes this the load-bearing comparison, even with the null itself underpowered.